svgeesus/EuroMPE/experiments.md

 - control pitch DAC in 0.5V steps
 - read encoder from Teensy LC/3.6 [done](code/EncoderTest/EncoderTest.ino)
 - RGB LED, resistors and Teensy PWM
-- RGB LED with offloaded 16-channel PWM chip from Adafruit
+- RGB LED with offloaded 16-channel PWM chip from Adafruit *in progress, I2C ok, PWM not ok*
     - needed different level shifter for I2C
 - octal DAC on breakout board
 - DIN MIDI input, 3V3
-- 8-10V gate out options:
+- 8-10V gate out options: *5V not enough for Intellijel ADSR*
     - 74AHCT125 (5V only, so no)
     - [this] two-transistor high-side
     - LM324 comparator